Lower Bound on the Size-Ramsey Number of Tight Paths: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Mathias Schacht for his helpful comments and support with the thesis on which this paper is based as well as Maria Axenovich for comments on the manuscript.
+The author would like to thank Mathias Schacht for helpful discussions and support with the thesis on which this paper is based, Maria Axenovich for comments on the manuscript and her help with its final polish as well as the two thorough referees for their careful reading of the paper and their useful comments.